How to Season Rice in a Rice Cooker: 30 Easy Recipe Ideas

 Texture your cooked rice with chopped dried fresh or dried fruit, avocado, sesame seeds, or toasted chopped nuts, like pine nuts.

 For Japanese-inspired rice flavors, you can add rice toppers like wasabi, Mayonaise, seaweed, or skipjack tuna.
-Why not try adding a raw egg to your hot rice stir it through and add your sauce.
+Why not try adding a raw egg to your hot rice stir it through and add your sauce?
 Deliciously light dish with protein, good fats, and essential carbs.

 Finally, you can also use these herbs to garnish the top of your finished rice dish for a beautiful presentation.

-Related read How Long Does Rice Take to Cook in Rice Cooker?
+Learn about rice cooker cooking time in my article How Long Does Rice Take to Cook in Rice Cooker?

 How to Season White Rice in a Rice Cooker?